-In my previous post, My Top 4 Half Marathon Races – Part ONE, I discussed my top three half marathons.
-Shipyard Half Marathon in Portland, ME was #4, Denver Rock n’ Roll Half Marathon was #3, and San Diego Rock n’ Roll Half Marathon was #2.
-All of these half marathons were fun, exciting, and unique.
-Each offered beautiful race environments, great courses, perfect travel destinations, fun activities to do in the city, and importantly flashy finisher medals!
-But, which of the 16 half marathons I have run takes the crown as #1.
-As the title says, the Lincoln Presidential Half Marathon in Springfield, IL.
+In my previous post, I discussed my top three half marathons.
+Shipyard Half Marathon in Portland, ME was #4, Denver Rock ‘n’ Roll Half Marathon was #3, and San Diego Rock ‘n’ Roll Half Marathon was #2.
+Each of these half marathons was fun, exciting, and unique.
+They all offered beautiful race environments, great courses, perfect travel destinations, fun activities in the city, and, importantly, flashy finisher medals.
+But no race could compare to the Lincoln Presidential Half Marathon in Springfield, IL.

-I wish to share his personal story because it is directly related to my decision to run this race.
-Dr. McGlone was a Civil War historian and, like myself, have researched and dedicated our academic interests to that era.
+I wish to share this personal story because it is directly related to running this race.
+Dr. McGlone was a Civil War historian and, like myself, has researched and dedicated our academic interests to that era.
 We would often spend hours in his office talking about 19th Century American history, sharing our thoughts, and considering many different concepts and historical theories.
-He often discussed Abraham Lincoln’s presidency, and his book, John Brown’s War, which was nominated for the Abraham Lincoln book prize.
-It meant so much, for him, to be considered for such a prestigious award.
-To be connected, in any way, to the legacy of Lincoln through recognition of his historical research and brilliant writing, humbled him.
+He often discussed Abraham Lincoln’s presidency and John Brown’s War, nominated for the Abraham Lincoln book prize.
+It meant a great deal for such a significant consideration and a prestigious award.
+To be connected, in any way, to the legacy of Lincoln through recognition of his historical research and brilliant writing humbled him.
 As I mourned his death and wished for one more opportunity to discuss history and life, I noticed a half marathon centered around Abraham Lincoln in Springfield, IL.
 Since Dr. McGlone was originally from Chicago, I knew that this was a race I could not miss.

 My wife and I decided to fly into Chicago and drive to Springfield.
-Yes, there are at least two airports closer to Springfield, including one in Springfield and one in St. Louis (a nice woman in our hotel in Springfield pointed this out), so there should have been no need to go to Chicago.
-But we had never been to the city and desired to explore it for a day, and then drive to the 3-hour trip to Springfield.
+Yes, at least two airports are closer to Springfield, including one in Springfield and one in St. Louis (a lovely woman in our hotel in Springfield pointed this out), so there should have been no need to go to Chicago.
+But we had never been to the city and desired to explore it for a day and then drive to the 3-hour trip to Springfield.
 We arrived in Chicago at around 7 am on April 1, explored the city for several hours, had lunch at Frontera Grill, and walked around as much as possible.
 While we did not have a ton of time in the city, we had a fantastic time exploring and taking in some touristy sites and eateries.
-With a decent amount of daylight left, we departed for Springfield so that we could get to the city, check into our hotel, go to the race expo (also in the hotel we were staying at), and get something to eat.
+With a decent amount of daylight left, we departed for Springfield to get to the city, checked into our hotel, went to the race expo (also in the hotel we were staying at), and got something to eat.

-We arrived in Springfield in good time, enjoying the drive from Chicago by listening to podcasts, like How Did This Get Made?, and my wife commenting, often, that we were driving along very flat areas.
+We arrived in Springfield in good time, enjoying the drive from Chicago by listening to podcasts, like How Did This Get Made? and my wife commenting, often, that we were driving along very flat areas.
 This observation immediately made her terrified we would encounter a tornado.
 That did not happen, and we made it safe and sound to the adopted home of Abraham Lincoln.
-We checked in at the President Abraham Lincoln Doubletree by Hilton Hotel and, after putting on a fresh set of clothes, we ventured to the hotel’s conference room, where the Expo was.
+We checked in at the President Abraham Lincoln Doubletree by Hilton Hotel and, after putting on a fresh set of clothes, we ventured to the hotel’s conference room to attend the Expo.

-So, those are my top 4 half marathons.
+Those are my top 4 half marathons.
 I have, and hopefully will continue to, run in unique places.
 I do not consider myself an “ultra” runner.
 I run maybe six miles a week when I am in the mood, but more when I sign up and the weeks get closer to a half marathon start date.
 Travel vacation running, or a “runcation” is the push.
 I enjoy the challenge, fitness, and pursuit of running such a long distance.
-Whether running with my brother, sister-in-law or alone with my wife watching on, each race leaves a memory.
+Each race leaves a memory, whether running with my brother, sister-in-law, or alone with my wife watching on.
 Yet none more so than the Lincoln Presidential Half Marathon, which allowed me to honor my late mentor, recognize my career, and travel with my favorite travel companion, my historian wife.
 Together we geek out at the historical sites, eat local food, and add memories that we hope will last a lifetime.

-The traveling for these races constructs precious memories.
+Traveling for these races constructs precious memories.
 Each half marathon I have run, both good and bad, has left me with a memory of the experience.
-These four races were just able to do something some of the others were unable to do.
-Two races that could have been on this list is the Rock n’ Roll Half Marathon in Nashville and the New Bedford Half Marathon.
-Both were amazing, but New Bedford was my homecoming, a race near my hometown, and a race I keep close to my heart, the details are for me and me alone.
-Nashville, that race might be getting a separate blog post shortly with a look at the race, as well as an examination of the beautiful city of Nashville as a whole.
+These four races were just able to do something some of the others could not do.
+Two races that could have been on this list are the Rock n’ Roll Half Marathon in Nashville and the New Bedford Half Marathon.
+Both were amazing, but New Bedford was my homecoming, a race near my hometown, and a race I keep close to my heart.
+Nashville is a race that will get a separate blog post shortly with a look at the race and an examination of the beautiful city of Nashville as a whole.
 So, until then, I left Nashville off this list and will explore it more later.
 Will you join me?